Publications

 Panti, Cecilia, ed.
 Moti, Virtù e Motori Celesti Nella Cosmologia Di Roberto Grossatesta: Studio Ed Edizione Dei Trattati ‘De Sphera’, ‘De Cometis’, ‘De Motu Supercelestium’.
 Testi e Studi Per Il Corpus Philosophorum Medii Aevi 16.
 Florence: Edizioni del Galluzzo, 2001.

 Rhodes, James Francis.
 Poetry Does Theology: Chaucer, Grosseteste, and the Pearl-Poet.
 Notre Dame, Ind.: University of Notre Dame Press, 2001.
+Part 2 looks at Grosseteste and the Four Daughters of God in Langland.

 2000